top of page

 How We Found Maggie

-We first saw Maggie (formerly known as Becca) on the Dorchester Paws website.
+We first saw Maggie on the shelter website.
 Her bio mentioned she had spent time with children, other dogs, and even a couple of cats in two short foster placements.
 That immediately caught my attention!
-With our senior dog Buddy and two cats, Charlie and Callie, it was important to find a dog who could adapt to our mixed-pet household.
+With our senior dog, Buddy, and two cats, Charlie and Callie, it was important to find a dog who could adapt to our mixed-pet household.

 She reminded us so much of Molly, our beloved girl who passed away in August.
 I wasn’t sure Josh would be ready for a dog who looked so much like her, but he saw Maggie’s photo and said, “Let’s meet her.”
-So I drove up to Dorchester Paws and met her in an outdoor yard.
+So I drove up to the shelter and met her in one of their outdoor yards.

 She was calm and quiet.
 No barking, no pulling, no signs of stress.
 I thought she would be a great fit.
 She hopped into the back of my car with no hesitation and rode home like a pro, watching the world go by through the window.

-What I didn’t realize at the time?
-Maggie had been on Trazodone twice a day for several weeks at the shelter, including the morning I met her.
+What I didn’t realize at the time was Maggie had been on Trazodone twice a day for several weeks at the shelter, including the morning I met her.
 So the calm dog I met?
 That was temporary.

 The First 24 Hours

-That first 24 hours, Maggie was joyful and playful.
-But her play style was rough.
-She nipped at Buddy’s ears and legs, jumped on him, and even tried to hump him a few times – typical anxious dog behavior.
-She didn’t pick up on his cues when he needed space.
-He growled and warned her a few times, but she wasn’t reading the room.
+But within hours, that initial magic shifted.
+Maggie was playful, but rough.
+She nipped at Buddy’s ears and legs, pounced on him repeatedly, jumped on him, and even tried to hump him.
+She didn’t pick up on any of his corrections.
+Buddy growled and warned her, but she wasn’t reading the room.
 Our laid-back senior wasn’t thrilled about this unexpected energy.

 Decompression and Structure